FunnyOrgNameHere/board-game-timer/README.md

 # board-game-timer
 Chess timer for more than 2 players.
-It is *very* hardcoded currently.
+It is *pretty* hardcoded currently.
 We'll fix it eventually.

 ## installing
 I don't know, honestly. `npm install` probably??